 An alternative to tipping

 If you are in a location that is also served by GrubHub (or a similar service), you may consider ordering takeout.
 This should allow you to avoid the delivery fee altogether.
 (However, you should be aware that many take out places do receive tips and many believe that it is the right thing to do.)

 If you get a card like the American Express Gold Card and you can get a monthly $10 credit to use on a service like this.
-By avoiding the delivery fee and potentially a tip is a great way to maximize the value of your credit.
+By avoiding the delivery fee and potentially a tip, this is a great way to maximize the value of your credit.

 I think you should tip your Uber Eats drivers on most occasions and just use your judgment on the amount.
 Put yourself in their shoes for a moment and that should help you decide on what type of tip they deserve.